Galilean relativity and its invariant bilinear forms: Introduction

 \section{Introduction}

-Due to Einstein, we know that Maxwell's equations imply the invariance of light speed c under inertial transformations (Lorentz transformations).
-Mathematically, this result can be deduced by the invariance of some inner product on the spacetime under Lorentz transformations.\\ In this paper, we give all bilinear forms g$_G$ on $\R^{3+1}$ which admit Galilea transformations as inversible isometries.
-These bilinear forms are parametrized by a vector ($\vec{a}$,a$^0$) of $\R^{3+1}$ which is Galilea invariant.
-At the end of the paper, we construct the Poisson bracket associated to the (nondegenerate) antisymmetric part of g$_G$.
+Due to Einstein, we know that Maxwell's equations imply the invariance of the light speed c under inertial transformations (Lorentz transformations).
+Mathematically, this result can be deduced from the invariance of some inner product on the spacetime under Lorentz transformations.\\ In this paper, we give all bilinear forms g$_G$ on $\R^{3+1}$ which admit Galilean transformations as inversible isometries.
+These bilinear forms are parametrized by a vector ($\vec{a}$,a$^0$) of $\R^{3+1}$ which is Galilean invariant.
+We then construct the Poisson bracket associated with the (nondegenerate) antisymmetric part of g$_G$.